apryor6/apryor6.github.io/_posts/Identifying-Opioid-Prescribers/2016-10-24-opiate-prescription-prediction.md

     ##        'Positive' Class : yes
     ##

 Looks like we did a good job, the accuracy is not bad for a first attempt.
-I would be very interested to see others fork this kernel and make it even more accurate.
 If our goal is to predict significant sources of opioid prescriptions for the purpose of some government agency doing investigative work, then we would likely care more about precision (Pos Pred Value in this package) than accuracy.
 The reason is because a false positive is potentially sending people on a wild goose chase, wasting money and time.

 The other nice thing about trees is the ability to view the importance of the features in the decision making process.
 This is done by cycling through each feature, randomly shuffling its values about, and seeing how much that hurts your cross-validation results.
 If shuffling a feature screws you up, then it must be pretty important.
 Let's extract the importance from our model with `varImp` and make a bar plot.